cgardner1388/ETL-Pipeline/README (1).md

 Bradley Barker, Cody Gardner, Yawavi Koudjonou (Vi)

 ## Situation:
-The CDC site offers many datasets on COVID-19, but we want to combine and clean a few CDC datasets as well as US Hourly Wage Data in order to show a greater picture.
+The CDC site offers many datasets on COVID-19, but we wanted to combine and clean a few CDC datasets and merge with US Hourly Wage Data in order to show a greater picture.

 ## Questions:
 1. What is the correlation between vaccination count and COVID deaths per state?